| FAQ's

 existing potting materials,

 transplanting is different however.
-Know what type of orchid
+It's important to know what type of orchid

 you're working